Scots law: Government of Scotland

-The Scottish Government, led by the First Minister, is responsible for formulating policy and implementing laws passed by the Scottish Parliament.
-The Scottish Parliament nominates one of its Members to be appointed as First Minister by the King.
-The First Minister is assisted by various Cabinet Secretaries with individual portfolios and remits, who are appointed by the First Minister with the approval of Parliament.
-Ministers are similarly appointed to assist Cabinet Secretaries in their work.
-The Scottish Law Officers, (the Lord Advocate and Solicitor General) can be appointed from outside the Parliament's membership, but are subject to its approval.
-The First Minister, the Cabinet Secretaries, Ministers and the Scottish Law Officers are the Members of the Scottish Government.
+The Scottish Government, led by the first minister, is responsible for formulating policy and implementing laws passed by the Scottish Parliament.
+The Scottish Parliament nominates one of its members to be appointed as first minister by the King.
+The first minister is assisted by various cabinet secretaries with individual portfolios and remits, who are appointed by the first minister with the approval of Parliament.
+Ministers are similarly appointed to assist cabinet secretaries in their work.
+The Scottish law officers, (the Lord Advocate and Solicitor General) can be appointed from outside the Parliament's membership, but are subject to its approval.
+The first minister, the cabinet secretaries, ministers and the Scottish law officers are the members of the Scottish Government.
 They are collectively known as the "Scottish Ministers".

-The Scottish Government has executive responsibility for the Scottish legal system, with functions exercised by the Cabinet Secretary for Justice and Home Affairs.
-The Justice Secretary has political responsibility for policing, law enforcement, the courts of Scotland, the Scottish Prison Service, fire services, civil emergencies and civil justice.
+The Scottish Government has executive responsibility for the Scottish legal system, with functions exercised by the Cabinet Secretary for Justice.
+The Justice Secretary has political responsibility for policing and law enforcement, the courts of Scotland, the Scottish Prison Service, fire services, civil emergencies and civil justice.

 Legislature

 The Scottish Parliament located in Edinburgh has devolved powers to legislate for Scotland.

 Many areas of Scots law are legislated for by the Scottish Parliament, in matters devolved from the Parliament of the United Kingdom.
 Areas of Scots law over which the Scottish Parliament has competency include health, education, criminal justice, local government, environment and civil justice amongst others.
 However, certain powers are reserved to Westminster including defence, international relations, fiscal and economic policy, drugs law, and broadcasting.
 The Scottish Parliament also has been granted limited tax raising powers.
-Although technically the Parliament of the United Kingdom retains full power to legislate for Scotland, under the Sewel convention it will not legislate on devolved matters without the agreement of the Scottish Parliament.
+Although technically the Parliament of the United Kingdom retains full power to legislate for Scotland, under the Sewel convention it will not normally legislate on devolved matters without the agreement of the Scottish Parliament.

 Courts of Scotland

 Scottish Courts and Tribunals Service

-All Scottish courts, except for the Court of the Lord Lyon, are administered by the Scottish Courts and Tribunals Service.
-The Courts and Tribunals service is a non-ministerial government department with a corporate board chaired by the Lord President of the Court of Session (the head of the judiciary of Scotland.)
+All Scottish courts, except for the Court of the Lord Lyon, are administered by the Scottish Courts and Tribunals Service (SCTS).
+The SCTS is a non-ministerial government department with a corporate board chaired by the Lord President of the Court of Session (the head of the judiciary of Scotland.)

 Criminal courts

 Justice of the peace courts

-Less serious criminal offences which can be dealt with under summary procedure are handled by local Justice of the Peace Courts.
-The maximum penalty which a normal Justice of the Peace can impose is 60 days imprisonment or a fine not exceeding £2,500.
+Less serious criminal offences which can be dealt with under summary procedure are handled by local justice of the peace courts.
+The maximum penalty which a normal justice of the peace can impose is 60 days imprisonment or a fine not exceeding £2,500.